-Revenue Recognition-Product Sales.
-We recognize revenue from sales of products upon shipment when title and risk of loss passes and when terms are fixed and collection is probable.
-In an instance where terms of a product sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria unless customer acceptance terms are perfunctory or inconsequential.
+Product Sales.
+We recognize revenue from sales of products upon shipment or delivery when control of the product transfers to the customer, depending on the terms of each sale, and when collection is probable.
+In the circumstance where terms of a product sale include subjective customer acceptance criteria, revenue is deferred until we have achieved the acceptance criteria unless the customer acceptance criteria are perfunctory or inconsequential.
+We generally offer customers payment terms of less than one year.
+In cases when payment terms extend beyond one year, we consider whether the contract has a significant financing component.

 Service Revenue.
-Revenue from services includes after-market services, installation and implementation of products and turnkey security screening services.
-Generally, revenue from services is recognized when the services are performed.
-Revenues from out-of-warranty service maintenance contracts are recognized ratably over the respective terms of such contracts.
+Revenue from services includes installation and implementation of products and turnkey security screening services and after-market services.
+Generally, revenue from services is recognized over time as the services are performed.
+Revenues from out of warranty service maintenance contracts are recognized ratably over the respective terms of such contracts.
 Deferred revenue for such services arises from payments received from customers for services not yet performed.